PladimirVutin1991/alpha-allocator/README.md

 # Alpha Allocator: Portfolio Optimizer

 ### Research Question
-*Can a Machine Learning model, trained on sector-relative technical indicators, identify a 'top decile' of stocks that statistically outperform a passive market-cap-weighted benchmark?*
+*Can a ML model, trained on sector-relative technical indicators, identify stocks that statistically outperform a passive market-cap-weighted benchmark?*

 ---